 How to Store Homegrown Pear Trees?

-When preparing pears for storage, ensure they are clean and dry before placing them in a plastic bag or container in the refrigerator.
-This will help prevent spoilage and keep your pears fresh for longer.
-Additionally, avoid storing ripe pears with unripe ones—the ethylene gas emitted by the ripening fruit may cause other fruits around it to speed up the ripening process and become overripe prematurely.
+To prepare pears for storage, ensure they are clean and dry before placing them in a plastic bag or container in the refrigerator.
+This practice helps prevent spoilage and prolongs the freshness of the pears.
+It’s also advisable to avoid storing ripe pears with unripe ones, as the ethylene gas emitted by ripe fruit may hasten the ripening process of surrounding fruits, causing them to become overripe prematurely.

 How to Use Pears?